 You may think that starting off your morning in Denver by visiting a train station for breakfast sounds like a terrible idea.
 But such is Denver, that it’s quite the opposite.
 The historic Union Station is a memorable part of the city’s architecture and inside is arguably the best breakfast in all of Denver.
 At Snooze, you can load up on the specialty pancakes or keep things simple with a classic Eggs Benedict.

 For lunch, you can’t pass up a chance to eat at Illegal Pete’s, a lower downtown institution.
 Using nothing but talent and responsibly sourced ingredients, this offbeat eatery serves up delicious and dirt cheap Mexican cuisine with some of the best burritos in town.
 Since you are on vacation, don’t be afraid to make use of Illegal Pete’s full bar by loading up on Pete’s Party Marg or the Illegal Peach.

-After a big day of riding or exploring the towering Rocky Mountain National Park, treat yourself with a dinner at the Capital Grille on Larimer Street.
+After a big day of riding or exploring the towering Rocky Mountain National Park, treat yourself with a dinner at the Capitol Grille on Larimer Street.
 With plenty of cheap eats on this itinerary, spend your saved pennies on a refined setting and mouthwatering steaks.
 Pair your meal with one of their extensive wine options or order a refreshing craft cocktail.

 Day 3: RINO

 After exploring downtown and hitting up the best attractions in the city, day three is all about exploring the eccentric River North Arts District.
 One of the coolest neighborhoods in Denver deserves its own section in the itinerary and after an action-packed few days, you can slow things down and appreciate the sights and sounds.

 The River North Arts District is essentially an open-air art museum that doesn’t cost a dollar to walk through.
 RiNo is home to an incredible amount of street art and the quality of the murals will have you stopping and pausing throughout the morning.